 Any information that a child gives should be of their own volition and the person who is hearing a disclosure should never press a child for more information or ask them questions that could lead to a child giving exaggerated or false information.

-A body map, such as the one below, is used to record information about any kind of physical injuries that a child has sustained as a result of abuse.
+A body map is used to record information about any kind of physical injuries that a child has sustained as a result of abuse.
 The map acts as a visual record and helps professionals and agencies to work together in determining whether or not there is a safeguarding concern.

 Any person who completes a body map should keep in mind that it is not a replacement for a medical assessment and if there is any concern about the physical injuries that are recorded on the body map, the child must be attended to by a medical professional.

 Details that should be recorded on a body map include: